LeonimusTTV/SpotiCraft/README.md

 Build and enjoy :3

 ## Changelog
+Beta 0.0.3
+- Added NeoForge support for 1.21.4
+- Fixed crash when searching (doesn't occur all the time, but sometimes it does)

 Beta 0.0.2
 - Fixed crash when searching from the last version
 - Added home button